-Prior to founding Share and Care Homeshare, Caroline established and ran the successful London-based nanny agency After School Nannies.
-“Years of recruiting nannies, as well as 12+ years of running a homeshare scheme, has given me a wealth of experience in matching different characters and their varied needs.
-I also have a personal understanding of dementia and how it can affect a family.
-A homeshare through Share and Care not only offers practical support but also eases the feeling of loneliness – and even anxiety – that older people can have living on their own, while also giving reassurance to their families.”
+Prior to founding Share and Care Homeshare, Caroline established and ran an after school nanny agency; “Years of recruiting nannies, as well as 14+ years of running a homeshare scheme, has given me a wealth of experience in matching different characters and their varied needs.
+I also have a personal understanding of dementia and how it can affect a family and have trained as a Dementia Friends Champion to allow me to run information sessions for families and Sharers covering key messages that we want everyone to know about dementia.”

 Amanda Clarke – Director of Share and Care, Board member and Trustee of Shared Lives Plus

 Amanda joined Share and Care in 2012.
 Previously she ran a business in Egypt and headed the Design & Development team of Puma UK.
-“My previous experience has included managing, employing and vetting potential employees, and I recognise the importance of finding the right people to become homesharers but also understand the importance of having a stringent safeguarding procedure in place.
-Homeshare is a really beneficial concept and I feel privileged to be helping elderly people to remain independent in their own homes while also giving younger people an affordable way to live.”
+“My previous experience has included managing, employing and vetting potential employees; I not only recognise the importance of finding the right people to become homesharers but also understand the importance of having a stringent safeguarding procedure in place.
+Homeshare is a really beneficial concept and I feel privileged to be helping both people who require some support to remain independent in their own homes as well as giving others an affordable way to live.”
 Amanda joined the Board of Trustees of Shared Lives Plus in June 2017 to represent Homeshare within the Shared Lives Plus organisation.
 She has also completed the SCIE safeguarding adults course.

 About Nicky Dadswell – Homeshare Co-ordinator